 The work space of the robot is defined by an inclusion obstacle.
 This is done because, unlike other robots, joint limits are not meaningful in defining the work space.
-The system defines a cone-like shape as a containment obstacle as the work envelope.
+The system defines a cylindrical shape tapered at the bottom as a containment obstacle as the work envelope.
 Other obstacles can be defined within this area.
 Refer to the Sysmac Studio Robot Integrated System Building Function with Robot Integrated CPU Unit Operation Manual (Cat.
 No. W595) for more information.

-1.4 Robot Options
+1.3 Robot Options